Financial Peace University Week 8: Being mortgage-free

-There are a lot of emotional reasons to buy a house, like just wanting a place to call your own and making it “yours”, having a place to raise your kids, celebrate life’s milestones and make memories.
+There are a lot of emotional reasons to buy a house, like wanting a place to call your own and making it “yours”, having a place to raise your kids, celebrate life’s milestones, and make lasting memories.

 But there are some very practical reasons to invest in your own home as well:

-- your investment grows tax-free, so when you sell you don’t have to pay taxes on the first $500K of profit if you’re married (and $250K if you’re single)
+- Your investment grows tax-free, as long as you’ve owned and lived in the home for 2 of the 5 years prior to selling.
+So when you sell you don’t have to pay taxes on the first $500K of profit if you’re married (or $250K if you’re single).

 These are all good reasons why it’s a good decision to buy, but knowing what to buy will help you maximize your investment: